Planned Parenthood Doesn’t Do Bake Sales. Or, Why the Church is Losing the Culture War.

 As a fundraiser, I constantly try to educate myself on the best ways to raise money.
 I read books and blogs constantly, and I’m also part of a couple of professional associations that offer expert advice and support peer-to-peer exchanges on best practices.

 It’s not infrequent that I come across a post by a professional fundraiser employed by Planned Parenthood.
 They are not holding bake sales.
-They are doing sophisticated prospect research and major gifts development.
+Their staffs do sophisticated prospect research and major gifts development.
 They know who to ask, what to ask for, and they are doing it.
 Not only are they asking for money, they are asking their donors to get involved, to advocate for their cause, to become activists.

 Or they’re doing advanced computer modeling of their annual donors, identifying donors who are likely to respond to a request for increased giving or monthly recurring giving.
 And they use artificial intelligence and statistical analysis to increase the amount of donations they get for the money they spend.